Verification of education and degrees

 Share your degree using a code

 If you have an active login to Ladok, you can share information on your degree by collecting a code in Ladok for students.
-Then, anyone who has access to the code and your personal identity number will be able to check your degree and what courses were part of it in Ladok.
-The same code can be used multiple times and for multiple recipients.
+Then, anyone who has access to the code and your personal identity number, for example in your CV, will be able to check your degree and what courses were part of it in Ladok.
+The same code can be used, for half a year, multiple times and by multiple recipients.

 If you were awarded your degree from Chalmers before May 2018, the courses included in your degree are not visible when you share your degree in this manner, but it will be possible to see what degree you have, when it was issued and when your studies were completed.